Chapter 1: Architecture Overview¶

 Device drivers are the dominant attack surface.

-amdgpualone is ~700,000 lines of Ring 0 code.mlx5is ~150,000.
+amdgpualone is ~1.5M lines of handwritten Ring 0 code.mlx5is ~150,000.
 Every line runs with full kernel privileges.
 A single memory-safety bug anywhere in that code equals full kernel compromise.
 Firmware updates require coordinated host driver updates and usually a reboot, entangling device and OS release cycles. -

 No stable in-kernel ABI.
 Every kernel update can break out-of-tree drivers, requiring constant recompilation (DKMS).
 Nvidia, ZFS, and every out-of-tree module suffers from this.